-Here's Why:

-- 1. Quality Inventory for Buyers to Choose From -- "American doesn't market losers.
+- Quality Inventory for Buyers to Choose From -- "Americom doesn't market losers.
 They concentrate on those properties that are successful or can be successful."
 Al Kaneb, President, Barnstable Corporation. - 2.
-Americom Helps Sellers Get the Highest Prices for Their Radio Stations-"Americom gets some of the highest prices in the industry and yet the prices can be financed."
+Americom Helps Sellers Get the Highest Prices for Their Radio Stations-- "Americom gets some of the highest prices in the industry and yet the prices can be financed."
 Ed Christian.
-President.
-Suga Communications.
-Inc. - 3.
-Through Trust Earned by Maintaining Confidentiality and Performing"Americom's technical competence, perseverance, and commitment to our success have earned the respect of all of us at Group W Radio."

-Richard Harris.
-Chairman.
-Group W Radio.
+President Sage Communications, Inc. - 3.
+Through Trust Earned by Maintaining Confidentiality and Performing- "Americom's technical competence, perseverance, and commitment to our success have earned the respect of all of us at Group W Radio."
+Richard Harris, Chairman, Group W Radio.
 Inc.